 Gifts to the Athletic Annual Fund support enhancements to programs, facilities, and special opportunities that arise throughout the year.

-Case Western Reserve offers 19 varsity sports, in which over 500 students participate annually.
-Hundreds more are involved in club sports, intramurals, and physical education courses.
+Case Western Reserve offers 19 varsity sports, in which nearly 10% of the undergraduate population participates.
+The department currently recognizes 17 club sport programs serving over 500 students competing regionally and nationally as well as Intramural activities with 2,000 participants this past academic year.
 Together, these programs provide challenging, healthy opportunities to compete, stay in shape, and manage stress.

 Being able to take advantage of special opportunities and deal with special needs like an unanticipated varsity team travel expense is very important to providing necessary programs for our campus community and staying competitive with peer universities.